-Trump tells ex-counsel McGahn to defy congressional subpoena
+Ex-White House lawyer won’t testify after Trump direction

 The House Judiciary Committee voted earlier this month to hold Attorney General Barr in contempt after he defied a subpoena for an unredacted version of Mueller's report.

-Associated Press writers Eric Tucker, Mary Clare Jalonick and Mark Sherman contributed to this report.
+Associated Press writers Eric Tucker, Mary Clare Jalonick, Lisa Mascaro and Mark Sherman contributed to this report.

 Copyright 2019 Associated Press.
 All rights reserved.